Apple's iPhone 13 Pro should make you care about LTPO displays

 LTPO is a great match for Apple's ProMotion display technology, which offers variable refresh rates that can reach up to 120Hz.
 Apple already offered ProMotion on some iPads, and several analysts, including David Hsieh of Omdia, had expected for months before their launch to see LTPO on iPhone 13 Pros.

 Apple already has LTPO experience with its Apple Watch.
 The company first used LTPO in the Apple Watch Series 4 in 2019.
-It became important with the Apple Watch Series 5, allowing ultraslow refresh rates for an always-on watch face that didn't sacrifice too much battery life.
+It became important with the Apple Watch Series 5, allowing ultraslow refresh rates for an always-on watch face, which didn't sacrifice too much battery life.
 Apple holds some LTPO patents.

 But Young was a little disappointed with Apple's iPhone 13 Pro approach.
 "As a display geek, I was surprised that the Pro models didn't get down to 1Hz like the OnePlus 9 Pro," he said.
-Apple likely didn't because of display flickering problems below 10Hz, but "hopefully that will be resolved soon and implemented next year," he said.
+Apple likely didn't do that because of display flickering problems below 10Hz, but "hopefully that will be resolved soon and implemented next year," he said.

 Apple didn't respond to a request for comment.